What is long-term care?

 Sometimes aging can make the simple parts of everyday life not so simple.
 When that’s the case, long-term care can help support you.

-Long-term care, also known as aging care, is a variety of care supports and services that support you if you’re unable to perform activities of daily living (ADLs) on your own.
-That means things like eating, bathing, dressing, transferring, and using the bathroom.
+Long-term care, also known as aging care, is a variety of care supports and services that support you if you’re unable to perform activities of daily living (ADLs) which are personal tasks such as bathing, dressing, and toileting, or the instrumental activities of daily living (IADLs) such as meal preparation, medication reminders, and light housekeeping, on your own.

 The right long-term care helps you maintain your lifestyle as you age, so you feel safe, healthy, happy, and respected.